MizanMustakim/MizanMustakim/README.md

 Here are some ideas to get you started:-->

-- :bulb: Graduate of *Computer Science and Technology* from **Beijing Institute of Technology (BIT) in Beijing, China.**
+- :bulb: MSc(enrolled), BSc in *Computer Science and Technology* at **Beijing Institute of Technology (BIT), Beijing, China.**

-- 🔭 I’m an enthusiast of Data Science.
-I'm currently working on *Machine Learning* and *Deep Learning*. :100:
+- 🔭 I’m an enthusiast of Artificial Intelligence.
+I'm currently working on Medical AI. :100:

-- 👯 I’m looking to collaborate on any Data Science related project.
+- 👯 Welcome to collaborate any AI related project (computer vision, natural language processing).

 - 📫 How to reach me: mustakim.mizan@gmail.com or mustakim.mizan@bit.edu.cn